jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

                return False
            return True

-  okay, this looks more like, if we "multiply" this out we get our original statement since the opposite of the opposite of something is something. let us fix the syntax.
+  okay, this looks more like, if we "multiply" this out we get our original statement since the opposite of the opposite of something is something.
+What if we fix the syntax.
 The opposite of and is ``or``

   .. code-block:: python